Honors & Awards

 - Big 12 Commissioner's Fall Academic Honor Roll (2010)

-Senior Scott Criss will complete his Nebraska career in the Gator Bowl.
+Senior Scott Criss will completed his Nebraska career in 2013.
 Criss has provided depth on the offensive line throughout his Husker career.
 An Omaha native, Criss began his college career at Wyoming before transferring to Nebraska.

 Criss is one of 19 Husker seniors participating in the bowl game as a graduate, after picking up his degree in construction management earlier this month.
 He was one of 30 Huskers to earn Academic All-Big Ten honors.